Trump to be subpoenaed by Jan. 6 panel as the ‘central cause’ of Capitol insurrection - NewsBreak

 “On the morning of Jan.
 6, President Trump knew that the crowd was angry,” Aguilar said.
 “He knew they were armed and dangerous and he knew they were going to the Capitol.
 It’s important to understand the lengths the president was willing to go to physically be at the Capitol because it was part of his strategy to disrupt Congress and to stay in power.”

 The post Trump to be subpoenaed by Jan.
-6 panel as the ‘central cause’ of Capitol insurrection appeared first on Nebraska Examiner .
+6 panel as the ‘central cause’ of Capitol insurrection appeared first on Minnesota Reformer .

 Comments / 0